lana-20/docker/README.md

 _Why/when not to use Docker?_
 - I have an old legacy system which I don't want to touch/disturb.
 I don't want to change the architecture, deployment strategy, etc.
-- Need extra talent, experienced staff who know Docker, containers, virtualization, image creation, DevOps/SRD team collaboration, etc. It's not every developer's responsibility.
+- Need extra talent, experienced staff who know Docker, containers, virtualization, image creation, DevOps/SRD team collaboration, etc. It's not every developer's niche or responsibility.

--How do Testers / Automation Engineers use Docker?_
+__How do Testers / Automation Engineers use Docker?__

 In the context of Selenium, I use the Selenium Grid which has a Hub connected to multiple Nodes.